potterbm/ballboy/README.md

 * `paginationPreviousText` - A string that will be used as the text of the previous page element.
 Default of `Previous`.

 * `paginationNextText` - A string that will be used as the text of the next page element.
 Default of `Next`.

+### Event Handlers

+Behind the scenes ballboy.js used a jQuery Deferred object to access the Dribbble API.
+This means that any callback function you provide as one of the following options can expect to be passed the information given out by the Deferred object.

+* `begin` - This option takes a function that executes just before ballboy.js makes the call to the Dribbble API.
+The function is passed a jQuery collection with only the container element.

+* `always` - This option takes a function which executes when the Deferred object resolves, whether or not the API call succeeds or fails.

+* `fail` - This option takes a function which executes if the API call fails.
+This would be a great place to put some sort of error handling, as ballboy.js does not do any for you.

+* `done` - This option takes a function which executes if the API call succeeds.
+The provided function (if any) will be executed before ballboy.js does its thing with the data returned.

+* `finished` - This option takes a function which will be executed if the API call succeeds and after ballboy.js marks up the page.
+This function is passed [an object](http://dribbble.com/api#get_player_shots) which is the response received from the Dribbble API.

 ## Pagination